intj-t/intj-t/README.md

   <li><a href="https://www.realmofhistory.com/2019/05/07/moors-history-al-andalus-military/">Moors Eygpt Binary and the First Computer Scientists</a></li>
   <li><a href="https://www.scientificamerican.com/article/quantum-theory-fails-reality/">Quantum Theory Fails Reality Checks</a></li>
   <li><a href="https://www.forbes.com/sites/startswithabang/2015/12/23/why-string-theory-is-not-science/?sh=2ea40a166524">Why String Theory Is Not Science</a></li>
-  <li><a href="https://www.forbes.com/sites/johngreathouse/2015/03/23/pull-a-bill-gates-dont-let-your-company-drown-in-cash/?sh=1937c094556c">How to Pull a Bull Gates and Not Let Your Company Drown In Cash</a></li>
+  <li><a href="https://www.forbes.com/sites/johngreathouse/2015/03/23/pull-a-bill-gates-dont-let-your-company-drown-in-cash/?sh=1937c094556c">How to Pull a Bill Gates and Not Let Your Company Drown In Cash</a></li>
 <li><a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a></li>
 <li><a href="https://www.jstor.org/stable/25071523">Competition in Consumption as Viewed by Jewish Law</a></li>
 <li><a href="https://www.sciencedirect.com/topics/computer-science/heterogeneous-computing-system">Heterogeneous Computing System</a></li>